-- (1) Courses may be configured differently depending on clinical placement - (2) Students may take NURS 301 during any term of Year 1.
-NURS 301 must be completed prior to commencing Year 2. - To proceed to Year 2, all courses listed in Fall and Winter Terms of Year 1 of the After Degree program must have been successfully completed. - (4) To proceed with NURS 494 students must have passed all courses of the After Degree program except the corequisite NURS 495.
+- (1) Courses may be configured differently depending on clinical placement availability. - Students may take NURS 301 during any term of Year 1.
+NURS 301 must be completed prior to commencing Year 2. - To proceed to Year 2, all courses listed in Year 1 of the After Degree program must have been successfully completed. - To proceed with NURS 494 students must have passed all courses of the After Degree program except the corequisite NURS 495.

-134.4 BScN-Post RN Program
+BScN-Post RN Program 134.4